-Figure 6 - Flash floods in Zhengzhou (Henah, China) on the 20th of July 2021.
+Figure 6 - Flash floods in Zhengzhou (Henan, China) on the 20th of July 2021.
 Panel (a) shows images of the impacts of the flash floods in Zhengzhou (credits to China Dialogue and CNN for top and bottom image, respectively).
 Panel (b) shows 12-hourly rainfall observations valid for the 20th of July 2021 between 0 and 12 UTC.
 Panel (c) shows 12-hourly rainfall forecasts for ENS (first row), multiple-WT ecPoint (second row), and single-WT ecPoint (third row) valid for the observations’ accumulation period.
 The first three columns show the 99th percentile for day 5, 3, and 1 forecasts (from left to right).
 The fourth column shows the probability of having less than 0.2 mm/12 (i.e., having no rain) for a day 1 forecast.

 Acknowledgments.